tensorflow/community/rfcs/20180731-dockerfile-assembler.md

 TensorFlow's current set of Dockerfiles are difficult to optimize.
-Developers dislike pulling enormous Docker containers, and many of our tags could be considered clunky (sizes from Dockerhub):
+Developers dislike pulling enormous Docker containers, and many of our tags could be considered clunky (tag sizes yanked from Dockerhub, see also @flx42's comment on this doc's PR for on-disk sizes):

 | Image Tag          |   Size |
 |:-------------------|-------:|